19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Darkness.md

 # Darkness

-While a PC or other [Humanoid](../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) is in total darkness:
+While a PC or other [Humanoid](../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) is in darkness:

 - They cannot use their map to navigate.
 - They are considered [Blinded](../Conditions/Blinded.md).